This week, college students across the country are experiencing their ‘new normal’ with the majority of classes taking place over Zoom calls.

-When she returned to Ireland, she decided to start a new undergraduate degree in DCU.
-Upon applying, she was classed as an international student and were subjected to fees amounting to €7000.
+When they returned to Ireland, they decided to start a new undergraduate degree in DCU.
+Upon applying, they were classes as an international student and were subjected to fees amounting to €7000.

 “It doesn’t apply to everyone, but it definitely discourages people to try going abroad as an option,” they said, “It seems as though this is only encouraged if you can afford the mad fees of it all.”

-Now in their second year of college, this student was able to convince DCU to lower the fees for the rest of her time in the university.
-However she did not qualify for any supports or grants to assistant them in paying such a big student fee, forcing them to apply for a student loan they are still paying off.
+Now in their second year of college, this student was able to convince DCU to lower the fees for the rest of their time in the university.
+They did not qualify for any supports or grants to assistant them in paying such a big student fee, forcing them to apply for a student loan they are still paying off.

-The USI are urging the Minister for Education and the Minister for Higher Education in the Republic of Ireland and the North of Ireland to reduce all fees in an effort to reform the current system for third level education.
+The USI are urging the Minister of Education and the Minister of Higher Education in the Republic of Ireland and the North of Ireland to reduce all fees in an effort to reform the current system for third level education.

-According to Dean O’Reilly DCU’s Students’ Union (DCUSU) Vice President for Welfare and Equality, “members of the USI executive have regular meetings with Minister Simon Harris to discuss this.
+According to Dean O’Reilly, DCU’s Student Union Vice President for Welfare and Equality, “Members of the USI executive have regular meetings with Minister Simon Harris to discuss this.
 The USI have called for, at the minimum, a reduction of 500 euro in the student contribution fee which we hope to see in Tuesday’s upcoming budget.”